Speech on Recycling

 According to National Geographic The United States is listed behind Europe (30 percent) and China (25 percent) in recycling.
 Recycling in the U.S. has remained at 9% since 2012.
 However, China accounts for 28 percent of global resin and 68 percent of acrylic fibers and polyester polyamide found in plastics.

-See Also: Speech on a 50th Wedding Anniversary
+See Also: Speech on Poverty

 Different countries have varied records when it comes to recycling.
 The plastic bottle recycling rate in the UK is about 45%, which is much lower than the 90+% rate from the likes of Germany and Sweden, according to Friends of The Earth.
 The UK’s overall recycling rates for everyday waste are still below the EU target of 50%.
 They claim, “We hope the government plan for a bottle and can deposit return scheme will dramatically increase recycling rates in the UK, as it has in other countries.’
 The positive results for recycling can be staggering.
 A report Friends of The Earth published a few years ago calculated that at least, ‘50,000 new UK jobs could be created by 2025’ if the UK can reach the target of recycling 70% of waste.